 Going about its traditional ways, Kyoto is not without the modern, commercial side, ranging from the world-class international flagships to the traditional stores and antique emporiums, hedonistic heavens of healthy seafood markets & stalls, high tech electronics to the Hello Kitty accessories.
-It is an adventurous shopping journey from the ancient Japan, and here we guide you through some of the Kyoto’s best – known shopping addresses.
+It is an adventurous shopping journey from ancient Japan, and here we guide you through some of Kyoto’s best-known shopping addresses.

 1. DOWNTOWN KYOTO

 Here, you’ll be able to find the largest selection of the popular shops and major department stores; Daimaru, Takashimaya, an infinite number of the small sellers at Teramachi and Shinkyogoku famous shopping arcades, be amazed by the variety of traditional food options offered at Nishiki Market or spend some time with Louis Vuitton near Kawaramachi Street.

 Might be hard to know where to start, but you can’t go wrong with Shijo Street, the main street of Kyoto, and cruising your way to the shopping arcades.

 Kyoto’s main train station is surrounded by a belt of outlets and department stores, a highly sought-after destination for electronic goodies, and for those who are planning to renew their wardrobe you have a wide range of options for all different types of tastes in clothes and accessories.

 To mention just a few; the Cube shopping mall, Isetan department store, residing on the 13 floors of the Kyoto station where you can find anything from a needle to the locomotive.
 Kyoto Yodobashi, featuring Yodobashi Camera, an electronics chain store, Asty Square & Asty Road with famous Kyoto stores selling some of the unique local products.
 To wrap it up, the Kyoto JR station world is yours to discover as soon as you step out of the train.